-

 - CicLAvia traffic flows in two directions, just like regular traffic.
 Check out more rules of the route.

 - As a general rule of thumb, only people-powered vehicles are allowed, with exceptions for persons with disabilities.
-That means we do not allow electric scooters, skateboards, hoverboards, unicycles, motorcycles and other non-people-powered vehicles, but we do allow motorized wheelchairs and related vehicles for people with disabilities.
+That means we do not allow electric scooters, electric skateboards, hoverboards, electric unicycles, motorcycles and other non-people-powered vehicles, but we do allow motorized wheelchairs and related vehicles for people with disabilities.
 We want to make sure that everyone can enjoy our route.

 - Are e-bikes allowed?
 Class 1 e-bike pedal-assist allowed.
 Class 2 e-bikes allowed when throttle is powered off.
 Class 3 e-bikes allowed when pedal-assist is powered off.
 Learn more here.
 General rule of thumb: if you're pedaling (and not riding), you're clear.